christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 #### Graph Convolution Networks

-A Graph Convolution Network (GCN) is used to compute an embedding for a graph of any form.
+A stack of multiple Graph Convolution Networks (GCN) is applied to all nodes of a graph of any form.
+The output of the stack is NxD, where N is the number of graph nodes, and D the dimension of the last layer.

-In order to have a global representation of a graph, a global node is added to the graph, with type global, and linked to all other nodes in the graph, and the embedding of this node will be taken as the **graph embedding**.
+In order to output a global representation of a graph of dimension (D,), a global node is added to the graph, with type global, and linked to all other nodes in the graph: the embedding of this node of dimension D is taken as the **graph embedding**.

 The graph definition, input to GCN, is defined by 2 text files:
 - a '.var' file, listing all nodes with their ID, features and label